vividos/WhereToFly/src/App/Maui/Resources/Raw/info/manual.md

 - Import CZML Layer: Lets you import .czml files in the Cesium JSON format.
 - Import OpenAir airspaces: Lets you import airspaces in the OpenAir text format.
+- Import XC Track task: Lets you import .xctsk task files from XC Track and displays all task turnpoints as cylinders.
+- Add OpenStreetMap Buildings Layer: Adds a layer displaying all buildings from OpenStreetMap as 3D elements, with metadata.
 - Download from web: Lets you download files to import from the web.

-When selecting the first two items, a file picker is opened to select a file on the device.
-Allowed file types are CZML and OpenAir text files.
+When selecting the first three items, a file picker is opened to select a file on the device.
+Allowed file types are CZML, OpenAir text files and XC Track track files.
 The CZML format is a custom JSON based format from the Cesium project.

 The ![Delete all](images/delete-forever.svg) button removes all layers (except the two default layers "Locations" and "Tracks", which can't be